Adding Front & Back Matter

 Front Matter is the section of the book that appears before the main body of text.
 It primarily provides essential details about the book, its author, and its publication, but can also offer some preliminary content that readers may find helpful in understanding the book.

 It sets the stage for the book.
-In addition to key publication information, it can also include elements such as a preface, acknowledgments, or introduction that give context to the book or acknowledge those who helped bring the book to fruition.
+In addition to key publication information, it can also include elements such as a preface or introduction that give context to the book.
 In short, the Front Matter prepares the reader for what’s to come and offers a formal introduction to the book.

 The Back Matter, on the other hand, offers additional information that complements or supplements the main content of the book.
-This might include endnotes or footnotes, an index for easy navigation, a glossary for understanding key terms, or an author biography for readers who want to learn more about the author.
+This might include endnotes or footnotes, an acknowledgment of those who helped bring the book to fruition, or an author bio for readers who want to learn more about the author.
 The Back Matter enhances the reader’s understanding and often encourages further exploration of the book’s content or themes, and helps encourage readers to follow the author beyond the pages of the individual book.

 Atticus has a selection of preset layouts for the most common front and back matter pages.
 You can learn more about them and how best to use each in our tutorial, Preset Layouts.